Skip to main content

 Is this the official Supabase MCP server?

-Yes.
-Supabase maintains the official MCP server as an npm package (@supabase/mcp-server).
-MCPBundles provides hosted access to the same capabilities without running a local process.
+Supabase maintains the official MCP server as the @supabase/mcp-server npm package.
+MCPBundles provides hosted access to the same capabilities so you do not have to run a local process.

 Does this give full database access?